 Most people (69%) do realize that comprehensive auto insurance may protect them if their vehicle is stolen or damaged during a break-in.
 But nearly 25% of those with collision auto insurance wrongly believe they’re covered in these situations.

 There are subtle differences in the knowledge gap on this subject depending on a person’s income bracket.
-Below is a look at the percentage of people who have an incorrect belief that collision auto insurance provides coverage for car theft or damage during a break-in:
+The percentage of people who have an incorrect belief that collision auto insurance provides coverage for car theft or damage during a break-in is as follows:

 - Less than $35,000: 20%